 You have hopefully seen my previous post about the Food Wine Conference that is coming up soon that I’m looking forward to going to, not just to eat some fantastic food but to pick up some tips to help me improve this blog and meet many of the people I have got to know virtually along the way so far.
 You may also remember the dessert gnocchi I made to enter the Idaho Potato-sponsored competition for the conference.
-Well another generous sponsor is sponsoring a recipe contest as well and this time it’s Florida Dairy Farmers looking for milk and other dairy-based recipes – you can find the full details of the competition (and enter yourself!) here.
+Well another generous sponsor is sponsoring a recipe contest as well and this time it’s Florida Dairy Farmers looking for milk and other dairy-based recipes.
 This tricolor dessert trio is my entry into the competition and whether it wins or not, it’s one delicious dessert you really need to try, that’s a bit of fun too.

 As you can imagine, as soon as I saw the competition advertised, I put my thinking cap on to come up with something.
 I went through a couple of ideas before settling on the idea of a tricolor dessert trio, in particular one that can be made into a flag shape.
 I thought of something along these lines last year but never quite got round to it over the summer, but with Memorial day and various other events coming, it seemed perfect timing to make one now.
 Most cultures have some kind of dessert that is dairy-based – creme brulee, crema catalana, panna cotta, cheesecake, custard, flan…the list goes on.
 I thought it might be fun to make a tricolor dessert based on three different dairy desserts from different cultures, since after all the US (like most places) is home to people of so many backgrounds.